-It is an unfortunate truth that overdosing on prescription pills is an occurrence that has become far too common of late.
-According to the latest evidence, more than 70,000 people died in 2019 by overdosing on illicit or prescription drugs.
-Tragically, the prescription drug overdose component of these deaths can occur with many different types of medication, including sleeping pills.
+It is an unfortunate truth that overdose on sleeping pills is an occurrence that has become far too common in recent years.
+For example, more than 70,000 people died in 2019 by overdosing on illicit or prescription drugs, which includes sleeping pills.
+Tragically, the overdose component of these deaths can occur with many different types of medication, including sedatives that aid with sleep disorders.

 Far too many Americans know the pain of having sleeping trouble.
 Somewhere between 50-70 million Americans have some sort of sleep disorder, meaning that they have trouble getting to sleep, staying asleep, or getting good quality sleep.
 This is more than a minor inconvenience: Bad sleep can lead to a dangerous lack of alertness while driving or performing other potentially dangerous activities, poor performance at work, or mood disorders.

 Sleeping pills are extremely popular.
-According to recent surveys, 4% of Americans, or 1 in 25 people, have said that they took sleeping pills within the past month.
+It’s been reported that 4% of Americans, or 1 in 25 people, have said that they took sleeping pills within the past month.

 As a result, many Americans have turned to sleeping pills.
 These pills do exactly what the name implies: They are medications that can help the brain and the body fall asleep.
 Different pills work in different ways.
 Some activate certain brain receptors, like GABA receptors, Melatonin receptors, or Orexin receptors.
 All of this will ultimately help you to fall asleep and stay asleep.